jparedez/odin-recipes/README.md

 # odin-recipes
-This simple webpage I will be creating as part of The Odin Project.
+I will be creating this simple recipies webpage as part of The Odin Project.
 In this project I will demonstrate my proficiency with HTML.
 By the end of this project I would have set up my own GitHub repository and successfully used Git to keep track of changes.
 I would have demonstrated my ability to structure a webpage using HTML.